 For more about graduate study at Pitt, view the History Department's video series "Why History at Pitt."

 The World History Center supports graduate students in Pitt's Department of History in a variety of ways.
 The WHC administers the Teaching World History Credential.
 Graduate students in the History Department may pursue a credential in Teaching World History as part of their professionalization portfolio.
-As of fall 2021, the WHC is proud to have awarded the teaching credential to three graduate students: Dr. Aura Jirau Arroyo (Teaching Postdoc at Albion College), Dr. Bethany Wade (Postdoctoral Fellow at Emory's Fox Center for Humanistic Inquiry), and Dr. Marcy Ladson (Visiting Lecturer, University of Pittsburgh).
+As of spring 2022, the WHC is proud to have awarded the teaching credential to three graduate students: Dr. Matthew Plishka (Collaborative Humanities Postdoctoral Fellowship at Vanderbilt), Leonardo Moreno-Alvarez (Visisting Lecturer, University of Pittsburgh), Dr. Aura Jirau Arroyo (Assistant Professor Eastern Illinois University), Dr. Bethany Wade (Postdoctoral Fellow at Emory's Fox Center for Humanistic Inquiry), and Dr. Marcy Ladson (Visiting Lecturer, University of Pittsburgh).
 The WHC earmarks funding for graduate students to reimburse eligible costs for attending conferences or conducting research.
 The WHC also hosts a graduate student fellow each year, reserved for a history graduate student whose dissertation is related to the global or transregional past (scroll down for a list of current and former fellows).
 Graduate students are warmly invited to participate in other activities at the WHC and to meet with the scholars who visit the center.

 Graduate Student Fellows: